 Author and Contributing Editor for Southern Writers Magazine

-Vicki H. Moss is contributing editor and past editor-at-large for Southern Writers Magazine.
+Vicki Moss is contributing editor and past editor-at-large for Southern Writers Magazine.
 A previous pundit for American Daily Herald, she has over five hundred articles published nationally and internationally.
 She’s also a poet, a certified Precept Ministries leader, a Christian Communicators graduate, and author of Smelling Stinkweed, Adrift, and Rogue Hearts: Making Sense of the Boston Marathon Bombings.
 Her latest inspirational book, Nailed It!
 The Nail Salon Chronicles (Grace Publishing), which is coauthored with N. A. Banda, was released in July of 2018.

 She has written for Hopscotch, Fun for Kidz, and Boys’ Quest magazines for the last decade.
 Many of her stories and poems have been reprinted and used in teaching CDs.
-With eighteen stories published in Grace Publishing’s Moments series and several forthcoming in 2018, she’s also published in Cecil Murphey’s book I Believe in Heaven.
+Eighteen of her stories were published in Grace Publishing’s Moments series, and several are forthcoming in 2018.
+She’s also published in Cecil Murphey’s book I Believe in Heaven.
 Her popular writing workshops are taught nationally from her books How to Write for Kids’ Magazines and Writing with Voice.

 Read more about Vicki at LivingWaterFiction.com.